bsonnek/Spot-GenAI-Samples/README.md

  - Sample Notebooks will load .env variables and have a python virtual environment available to run sample code.
  - Running `streamlit run Streamlit-ChatBot-App.py` from a terminal.
 You will have access a local chatbot app from your local browser `http://localhost:8501`.

-### Devcontainer

-This project is designed to be used with VSCode and the Remote Containers extension.
-Once you have the extension installed, open the project in VSCode and you will be prompted to open the project in a container.
-This will build the container and install all the dependencies.

 ### Python Dependencies

 The `requirements.txt` file contains all the python dependencies for this project.
 The `devcontainer.json` file will automatically install these dependencies when the container is built.

 ### Configure to run locally in Docker Container Environment

-To get started, you will need to create a `.env` file in the .devcontainer folder.
+To get started, you will need to create a `.env` file in the root.
 You will need to fill in the following values provided to you for the Azure API Management Service.
-Each Spot Gropu will have their own dedicated Endpoint for tracking and logging.
-Typically this Endpoint field would point to and OpenAI Instance:
+Each Spot Group will have their own dedicated Endpoint and API Key for tracking and logging purposes.:

 ```bash
 AZURE_OPENAI_ENDPOINT =
 AZURE_OPENAI_KEY =
 ```

+When Changing Variables - You will need to rebuild the docker container to update variables in the Python virtual environment:
+    - run Dev Containers: Rebuild Container from the Command Palette (F1) to pick up the change.
 ### Running the App

 To run the app, simply run the `streamlit run Streamlit-ChatBot-App.py`.
 This will start the app on port 8501.
 You can then access the app at `http://localhost:8501`.
 If running in a container, you will need to forward the port to your local machine if VSCode does not do it for you automatically.